tars/tars/README.md

 * `--ie9` – to include in the build styles for ie9.
 * `--ie` – to include in the build styles for ie8 and ie9.

-`gulp update-deps` – updates of all assembler dependences to the latest stable.
-It may take some time to execute this command.
-It is desirable to execute once a week.
-Command will copy the current package.json, add underline to its name, download a new package.json from the repository and execute npm install.
-So, if something was broken with the new package, you can always return to the last version, just rename last package.json.
-Also you can read a [upgrade guide](/docs/en/update-guide.md).

 ## Documentation